Viking Cruises

 Viking OCEAN's main competitor on the European market is MSC Explora Journeys.

-Viking OCEAN's fleet consists of the following vessels - Star (2015), Sea (2016), Sky (2017), Sun (2017), Orion (2018), Jupiter (2019), Venus (2021), Mars and Neptune (2022), Saturn (2023), Vela (2024), Vesta (2025).
+Viking OCEAN's fleet consists of the following vessels: Star (2015), Sea (2016), Sky (2017), Sun (2017), Orion (2018), Jupiter (2019), Venus (2021), Mars and Neptune (2022), Saturn (2023), Vela (2024), Vesta (2025), Mira (2026 Jun), Libra (2026 Dec), Astrea (2027 Jun), and Lyra (2028 Nov).

-• Each vessel has max passenger capacity 928 (plus 465 crew-staff) and building cost ~USD 400 million (EUR 340 million).
+• Each vessel has a max passenger capacity of 928 (plus 465 crew) and a building cost of ~USD 400 million (EUR 340 million).

-• Unlike the preceeding 10-ship series, Viking OCEAN's ships from the second/6-ship series (starting with Vela) are slightly larger (10 m longer, 2 m wider) and with more staterooms (493 vs 464) and bigger passenger capacity (998 vs 928).
+• Unlike the preceding 10-ship series, Viking OCEAN's ships from the second/6-ship series (starting with Vela) are slightly larger (10 m longer, 2 m wider), with more staterooms (493 vs. 464) and greater passenger capacity (998 vs. 928).

 • Viking Sun (2017) is also from this series but was transferred to the Viking China joint venture in 2021.

-• Viking OCEAN's current plans are for a fleet of 16 sisterships, all of which are Fincantieri-built and Norway-flagged.
+• Viking OCEAN's current plans are for a fleet of 16 sister ships, all of which are Fincantieri-built and Norway-flagged.

 Viking Ocean cruise ship (aerial)

-On Apr 4, 2018, Viking and VARD (Norwegian subsidiary of the Italian shipbuilding company Fincantieri) signed a LoI (Letter of Intent) for designing and building 2 new-class ocean liners.
+On April 4, 2018, Viking and VARD (Norwegian subsidiary of the Italian shipbuilding company Fincantieri) signed a LoI (Letter of Intent) for designing and building 2 new-class ocean liners.

 • The shipbuilding contract was officially signed on July 23, 2018.